 Placing the actual implant doesn’t take long.
 You should be out of our office and on your way back home within 60 minutes from the start of your procedure.
 However, the full process from start to finish can take up to 6 months, with healing and restorative phases.

-During implant treatment, we administer a local anesthetic and may even sedated you using IV sedation so you won’t feel any pain.
+During implant treatment, we administer a local anesthetic and may even sedate you using IV sedation so you won’t feel any pain.
 It’s easier than most people think it will be.

 Implants are the ideal tooth replacement for many patients, but work best in a healthy environment and do require a certain amount of bone for success.
 A personalized consultation and dental implant FAQ session with our doctors can reveal if implants are right for you.

-Implants are the only tooth replacement option that fuse with the bone through a process known as osseointegration.
+Implants are the only tooth replacement option that fuses with the bone through a process known as osseointegration.
 This offers permanent tooth replacement along with unrivaled stability and oral function.

 Even if you have bone loss, you may still be a candidate for implants with a bone grafting procedure.
 Bone grafting rebuilds lost bone in the jaw.
 Our doctors are trained and experienced in preparing the jawbone for implants through advanced bone grafting procedures.

 Implants are a permanent solution to tooth loss, with proper care and maintenance.
-Overtime, normal wear and tear in the mouth may require replacement of the implant restoration.
+Over time, normal wear and tear in the mouth may require the replacement of the implant restoration.
 However, the titanium implant itself can last a lifetime.

 Implants offer numerous benefits to your health, smile, and general well-being.
 They can replace any number of teeth, from a single missing tooth to an entire arch.
 Implants also look, feel, and function like real teeth.
 They improve biting, chewing, and speaking in addition to many other health benefits.

 Proper care and maintenance for implants mirrors that of natural teeth.
-Meticulous homecare and visits to our practice for routine cleanings and exams generally is all that is needed for care for implants.
+Meticulous homecare and visits to our practice for routine cleanings and exams generally are all that is needed for care for implants.

 Call us now to get the answers!